vikramriyer/vikramriyer.github.io/_posts/2020-05-24-linear-models.md

 Q2.
 Can we do anything better to learn the parameters iteratively?

 Enter Gradient Descent.
-We will look into Gradient Descent and how its variants can be used to learn the parameters iteratively.
+We will look into Gradient Descent and how its variants can be used to learn the parameters iteratively in one of the following posts.

 ### References
 [Stanford: Linear Regression and Gradient Descent](https://www.youtube.com/watch?v=4b4MUYve_U8&list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU&index=2)